rubenmoreirafs/rubenmoreirafs/README.md

 ### Hi there I'm Rúben Moreira 👋

+About me

-### A Software Developer && Assistant Programming Teacher at Code For All
+    💼 A Software Developer && Assistant Programming Teacher at Code For All

+    📈 Built a backend REST API with Java and a mini game for a jam in C#, many more projects to come!

+    ❤️ Currently my strongest language is Java, but I intend to follow the road of Typescript and React

+    💬 Ask me about anything here

+javascript typescript react graphql nodejs

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=rubenmoreirafs&layout=donut)](https://github.com/rubenmoreirafs/github-readme-stats)
 <!--